yapma/clean-architecture/README.md

 If you are having problems, please let me know by raising a new issue.

 ## License
-This project is licensed with the MIT license.
+This project is licensed with the [MIT license].

    [Clean Architecture]: <https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html>
    [ASP.Net 6]: <https://github.com/dotnet/aspnetcore>